-- A 'P' grade is NOT available in any courses designated as general education courses. - A 'P' grade MAY not be accepted for transfer credit to postsecondary institutions, nor does NPC accept 'P' grades from other institutions for credit at NPC. - No 'P' credits are allowed for the following degrees: AA, AAEC, AAEE, ABUS or AS. - For AGS or AAS degrees, the maximum number of 'P' credits allowed by NPC is 12. - Because 'P' grades will satisfy course prerequisites as a "'C' or better," the minimum requirements for a 'P' grade

-- are those regularly required for a 'C' grade in any class in which the 'P' grade option is allowed. - A 'P' grade cannot be later changed to a letter grade, nor can a letter grade be later changed to a 'P' grade.
+- A 'P' grade is NOT available in any course designated as general education courses. - All 'P' grades taken in the core requirement area of a degree must be approved by the appropriate dean. - A 'P' grade MAY not be accepted for transfer credit to postsecondary institutions, nor does NPC accept 'P' grades from other institutions for credit at NPC. - No 'P' credits are allowed for the following degrees: AA, AAEC, AAEE, ABUS or AS. - For AGS or AAS degrees, the maximum number of 'P' credits allowed by NPC is 12. - Because 'P' grades will satisfy course prerequisites as a "'C' or better," the minimum requirements for a 'P' grade are those regularly required for a 'C' grade in any class in which the 'P' grade option is allowed. - A 'P' grade cannot be later changed to a letter grade, nor can a letter grade be later changed to a 'P' grade.